 It is that time of year again – where the days get darker and the mountains become just a bit more eerie with each passing sunset.
-Halloween is almost here and if you’ve followed our blog for a while, you know there is one Haywood County tall tale we share every year: The Legend of the Boojum.
+Halloween is coming soon, and if you’ve followed our blog for a while, you know there is one Haywood County tall tale we share every year: The Legend of the Boojum.
 You may have heard this name more frequently, thanks to Waynesville’s popular craft microbrewery, Boojum Brewing.
 The brewery was named after our favorite local legend, the Boojum.
-So without further adieu, I give you the story of our own mystic mountain creature….
+So without further ado, I give you the story of our own mystic mountain creature…

-Have you ever hiked deep into the North Carolina Smokies and gotten the distinct feeling as if something was watching you?
-And were you certain you saw something out of the corner of your eye only to find it was just the rustling of dead leaves on a tree.
-But wait…was it only the leaves or was it something else?
+Have you ever hiked deep into the North Carolina Smokies and gotten the distinct feeling that something was watching you?
+And were you certain you saw something out of the corner of your eye, only to find it was just the rustling of dead leaves on a tree?
+But wait: was it only the leaves…or was it something else?
 These old mountains hold a story that very few know of and even fewer have witnessed: The Legend of Boojum.
 Since the Halloween season is here and many of you are making plans to venture deep into the North Carolina Smokies for one last Fall hike, it’s only fitting that I share this piece of Haywood County folklore with you.